Uniswap/permit2/README.md

-# foundry-template
+# parapermit

-Streamlined template for getting started with Foundry and Solmate.
+EIP-2612-style permit for any token.

 ## Contributing